grzegorz914/homebridge-denon-tv/README.md

 ```

 ## Multi zone control and settings
- * To enable the ability to control each zone seperately then use the configuration below.
+ To enable the ability control each zone seperately use the configuration below.
+ After editing the config.json or using homebridge-config-ui-x to configure this plugin save the settings and restart Homebridge.
+If the configuration has multiple zones then each zone will show up as a separate Homekit Accessory.
+This will need be be added to the Home individually using the same PIN code that is used for Homebridge.

 | Key | Description |
 | --- | --- |
 | `name` | Here set the accessory *Name* to be displayed in *Homebridge/HomeKit*. |